sergosev/Breast-Cancer-Practice/README.md

 ---

 # Workflow
+All scripts are run in the Terminal from the main folder via ./scripts/"script_name".
+They worked on my MacOS with Python 3.10.
+I tried adapting them for Ubuntu, but still gotta check whether they will work on other computers.
+The scripts are location-dependent.

 ## **Setup**
 Run /scripts/setup.bash.
 It will create and activate a virtual environment and install all required libraries.
+Run this script only once!

+After running the script run "source ./env/bin/activate".
+When finished working run "deactivate".
+Activate the venv each time you need to run the Python script.

 You can skip this step if you have all needed libraries installed or go to Requirements and install the needed libraries without a virtual environment.